Add. Information

 Through an intentionally developed program, students can learn and grow with one another through their projects, the program, and with the support of the graduate student advisor, CCL staff, faculty advisor, and community partner.
 The program is broken up into weekly meetings, project meetings, and program-wide meetings.
 These all allow students to develop into civic professionals and ethical researchers within the community.
 The following are required meetings as part of the program:

-• All Hands Meetings are weekly meetings with the students, graduate advisor, CCL staff, faculty advisor, and community partner.
+• Full Team Meetings are weekly meetings with the students, graduate advisor, CCL staff, faculty advisor, and community partner.
 During these meetings, the research plan and development will take priority while providing a space for engaging in critical reflection and feedback to ensure the success of the project.
 These meetings are held sometime during M-F 9-5

 Projects are based in a social justice lens of supporting a community partner in work that is timely, relevant, and of importance to their organization.
 Each semester, HART offers 2-4 projects that students may apply to based on fit and interest.
 The community partner perspective is what makes these projects unique from other opportunities on or off campus, as there is an intentional approach to engagement where the community partner plays a large role in supporting the student team in their work throughout the project timeline.